Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/python-read-data-from-a-google-sheet.md

 SAMPLE_RANGE_NAME = 'Class Data!A2:E'
 ```

 The scopes define which API scopes we wish to use.
 For now, it's readonly.
-If you do change these, don't forget to remove the token.json file.
+If you change these, don't forget to remove the token.json file.

 Then we define the spreadsheet ID and which range we want to use.

 > Note: This is a google provided demo spreadsheet.
-You don't need to have this in your drive
+You don't need to have this in your drive.

 We will [create a Python function](https://daily-dev-tips.com/posts/writing-functions-in-python/) called `main`, which will hold all our logic.